 Impressive.

-When it comes to ellipticals, they’ve got several to choose from and their divided into 3 different lineups.
+Anyway, when it comes to ellipticals, they’ve got several to choose from and their divided into 3 different lineups.

 Pros